thoughtbot/noisy-animals-kata/README.md

 - Was one approach faster than the other?
 - If you try both Big Bang and Refactoring approaches a few times (could be over days or weeks - revert between each attempt), how does your approach change over time?

+## Bonus requirements
+Try adding these animals:

+A snake that makes the noise "slither"
+A mouse that is so silent that it outputs only blank lines

+Support the `true` or `false` values for the `is_loud` flag in both cases.

+Is it easier to do this after or before you addressed the problems in the code that you identified earlier?

+Don't forget to add tests for the new cases!